OutSystems/docs-product/src/ref/errors-and-warnings/errors/locked-module-error.md

 :   Wait a few minutes for the ongoing operation to finish and try again.
 If the problem persists:

     * Align with the user who started the ongoing operation.
-    * If the ongoing operation was started by an system user (for example, the Compiler Service), contact your System Administrator to check the environment.
+    * If the ongoing operation was started by a system user (for example, the Compiler Service), contact your System Administrator to check the environment.